flyteorg/flyteidl/protos/docs/admin/admin.rst

 Represents the Email object that is sent to a publisher/subscriber to forward the notification.
-Note: This is internal to Admin and doesn't need to be exposed to other components.
+Note: This is internal to Admin and doesn&#39;t need to be exposed to other components.